see-yaam/Orion-X-SCARA/README.md

 ```
 This produces `calibration_matrix.npy`, which `scara_final.py` needs to run — skipping this step will cause the main script to fail on startup.

+> ⚠️ **Important:** Calibration is tied to the camera's exact position.
+Once calibrated, don't move or bump the camera — if you do, the homography mapping breaks and you'll need to re-run `calibration.py`.
+As long as the camera stays fixed, you only need to calibrate once.

 ### 7. Run the System
 With the Arduino connected and calibration done, launch the main control interface:
 ```bash
 python scara_final.py
 ```

+---

+## 🐛 Troubleshooting / Challenges Faced

+A few real issues that came up during development and testing:

+* **Calibration breaking after camera movement:** the homography matrix is only valid for the exact camera position it was calibrated at.
+Any accidental nudge to the camera mount throws off the pixel-to-mm mapping, and the arm starts missing targets.
+Fix is always the same — re-run calibration after any camera movement, and avoid touching the mount once it's calibrated.
+* **Detection center drifting under inconsistent lighting:** YOLO locates each bottle and uses the bounding box's center point as the pick target.
+Under uneven lighting or unexpected shadows, that center point can shift slightly from frame to frame, which occasionally causes the gripper to miss-grip.
+This isn't a mechanical or axis-calculation issue — it traces back to the detected bounding box itself shifting due to lighting, not a bug in the IK math.
+---

+## ⚠️ Limitations (Current)

+* **Camera position is fixed post-calibration** — the setup can't tolerate camera movement without a full recalibration pass.
+* **Lighting-sensitive detection** — poor lighting or harsh shadows can shift the detected center point enough to affect pick accuracy.
+* **No object-orientation-aware gripper alignment** — the $\phi$-based $\theta_4$ formula is defined but not yet implemented; the gripper currently holds a fixed world-frame orientation only.
+* **Static objects only** — the current pipeline assumes bottles are stationary when picked; no motion tracking yet.
+---

+## 🛣️ Future Roadmap

+* **Moving object pick-and-place:** extend the system to work with bottles moving on a conveyor belt, with the arm tracking and picking objects in motion rather than only static ones.
+* **Object-orientation-aware gripper alignment:** implement the $\phi$-based $\theta_4$ formula so the gripper can match a bottle's actual rotation instead of holding a fixed orientation.
+* **Lighting-robust detection:** improve the vision pipeline's tolerance to lighting variation to reduce center-point drift.